pwall567/kjson-core/README.md

 | `JSONValue?.asArrayOrNull`   | `JSONArray?`  | return `null`                       |
 | `JSONValue?.asObject`        | `JSONObject`  | throw exception                     |
 | `JSONValue?.asObjectOrNull`  | `JSONObject?` | return `null`                       |

-Lastly, to simplify error reporting, the `JSON` object provides a `displayValue()` extension function on `JSONValue?` to create an abbreviated form of the value suitable for error messages.

 ## Lenient Parsing